 In 2014, Capital One declared that it would limit its use of ChexSystems and only use the database to screen individuals for fraudulent activity.
 This was welcome news to consumers with only relatively minor missteps and without a history of fraud on their reports.

-Banking options are available for those who want to avoid a ChexSystems screening.
+Finding the best type of bank for you is important, and banking options are available for those who want to avoid a ChexSystems screening.
 For example, Chime is a second-chance banking option that does not use ChexSystems.
 Chime itself is technically not a bank, but it does offer a bank account with an attached debit card and a mobile banking app.
 Chime’s banking services are provided by The Bancorp Bank and Stride Bank, both of which are insured by the Federal Deposit Insurance Corp.
 Consumers can also consider a number of financial institutions that do not use ChexSystems.

 Related: What ATMs can I use with Chime?